 “State” shall have the same definition as under 42 CFR 70.1, meaning “any of the 50 states, plus the District of Columbia.”

 “U.S. territory” shall have the same definition as under 42 CFR 70.1, meaning “any territory (also known as possessions) of the United States, including American Samoa, Guam, the Northern Mariana Islands, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.”

 This Order shall be interpreted and implemented in a manner as to achieve the following objectives:

-- Mitigating the spread of COVID-19 within congregate or shared living settings, or through unsheltered homelessness;
+- Mitigating the spread of COVID-19 within crowded, congregate or shared living settings, or through unsheltered homelessness;

-There is currently a pandemic of a respiratory disease (“COVID-19”) caused by a novel coronavirus (SARS-COV-2) that has now spread globally, including cases reported in all fifty states within the United States plus the District of Columbia and U.S. territories.
-As of January 21, 2021, there have been over 96 million cases of COVID-19 globally, resulting in over 2,000,000 deaths.
-Over 24,400,000 cases have been identified in the United States, with new cases reported daily, and over 400,000 deaths due to the disease.
-On January 8, 2021, over 300,000 COVID-19 cases in the U.S. were reported to CDC, representing a peak approximately 7 times the highest daily cases in April, 2020 and approximately 4 times the highest daily cases in July, 2020.
+There is currently a pandemic of a respiratory disease (“COVID-19”) caused by a novel coronavirus (SARS-COV-2) that has now spread globally, including cases reported in all fifty states within the United States, plus the District of Columbia and U.S. territories.
+As of March 25, 2021, there have been almost 125 million cases of COVID-19 globally, resulting in over 2,700,000 deaths.

 COVID-19 presents a historic threat to public health, and COVID-19 cases have been detected in every county in the continental United States.